benwilcock/pcf-axon-cqrs-demo/README.md

 $ ./gradlew build
 ````

 Push the applications to run on Cloud Foundry.
-A manifest for the command-side and query-side has been added to the project folder to make this super simple, just...
+A manifest for the command-side and query-side applications has been added to the project folder to make this super simple, just...

 ````bash
 $ cf push